swiftlang/swift-evolution/proposals/nnnn-utf8span-safe-utf8-processing.md

 ### UnicodeScalarView and CharacterView

 Like `Span`, we are deferring adding any collection-like types to non-escapable `UTF8Span`.
 Future work could include adding view types that conform to a new `Container`-like protocol.

-For an example implementation of those see [the `UTFSpanViews.swift` test file](https://github.com/apple/swift-collections/pull/394).
+See "Alternatives Considered" below for more rationale on not adding `Collection`-like API in this proposal.

 ### More algorithms